 Name Туре Description apply dela y in ter val How long nodes wait to apply incoming changes.
 This option is useful mainly to set up a special subgroup with delayed subscriber-only nodes.
 Don't set this on groups that contain data nodes or on the top-level group.
-Default is Os. check cons train ts bo ole an Whether the apply process checks the constraints when writing replicated data.
+Default is 0s. check cons train ts bo ole an Whether the apply process checks the constraints when writing replicated data.
 We recommend keeping the default value or you risk data loss.
 Valid values are on or off.
-Default is on . defau lt_co mmit scope te xt The commit scope to use by default, initially the local commit scope.
+Default is on . defau lt_co nmit scope te xt The commit scope to use by default, initially the local commit scope.
 This option applies only to the top-level node group.
 You can use individual rules for different origin groups of the same commit scope.
-See Origin groups for more details. enabl e_pro xy_ro uting bo ole an Where pgd-proxy through the group leader is enabled for given group.
+See Origin groups for more details. enabl e_pro ky_ro uting bo ole an Where pgd-proxy through the group leader is enabled for given group.
 Valid values are on or off.
 Default is off. enabl e_raf t bo ole an Whether group has its own Raft consensus.
 This option is necessary for setting enable_proxy_routing to on .
 This option is always on for the top-level group.
 Valid values are on or off .
 Default is off for subgroups. enabl e_wal deco der bo ole an Enables/disables the decoding worker process.
 You can't enable the decoding worker process if streaming_mode is already enabled.
 Valid values are on or off.
 Default is off. locat ion te xt Information about group location.
 This option is purely metadata for monitoring.
-Default is '' (empty string).
+Default is (empty string).

-Name Туре Description num_w riter s in teg er Number of parallel writers for the subscription backing this node group.
+Name Type Description num_w riter s in teg er Number of parallel writers for the subscription backing this node group.
 Valid values are -1 or a positive integer1 means the value specified by the GUC bdr.writers_per_subscription is used1 is the default. route read er_ma x_lag in teg er Maximum lag in bytes for a node to be considered a viable read-only node.
 Currently reserved for future use. route writ er_ma x_lag in teg er Maximum lag in bytes of the new write candidate to be selected as write leader.
 If no candidate passes this, no writer is selected.
 Default is -1. route writ er_wa it_fl ush bo ole an Whether to switch if PGD needs to wait for the flush.
-Currently reserved for future use. strea ming mode te the incoming changes are directly sent to one of the writers, if available. failo ver_s lot_s cope te xt PGD 5.7 and later only.
+Currently reserved for future use. strea ming mode te xt Enables/disables streaming of large transactions.
+When set to off, streaming is disabled.
+When set to any other value, large transactions are decoded while they're still in progress, and the changes are sent to the downstream.
+If the value is set to file, then the incoming changes of streaming transactions are stored in a file and applied only after the transaction is committed on upstream.
+If the value is set to writer, then the incoming changes are directly sent to one of the writers, if available.
+If parallel apply is disabled or no writer is free to handle streaming transactions, then the changes are written to a file and applied after the transaction is committed.
+If the value is set to auto, PGD tries to intelligently pick between file and writer, depending on the transaction property and available resources.
+You can't enable streaming_mode if the WAL decoder is already enabled.
+Default is auto.
+For more details, see Transaction streaming. failo ver_s lot_s cope te xt PGD 5.7 and later only.
 Sets the scope for Logical Slot Failover support.
 Valid values are global or local.
 Default is local.
 For more information, see CDC Failover support.